OmkarKirpan/pptxTrans/memory-bank/activeContext.md

    - Enhanced with real-time synchronization and optimistic updates

 ## 2. Recent Changes & Accomplishments
+- **Component Integration with Enhanced Store (COMPLETED):**
+  - Updated all key components to use the real-time synchronized store:
+    - `UploadWizard`: Now uses session store for creating new sessions with optimistic updates
+    - `SessionCard`: Enhanced with optimistic updates and loading indicators
+    - `SlideNavigator`: Refactored to directly use the store and added drag-and-drop functionality
+    - `DashboardPage`: Converted to client component using store for session listing
+  - Installed and configured `@hello-pangea/dnd` for drag-and-drop slide reordering
+  - Added loading states and error handling to all components
+  - Implemented proper cleanup of Supabase channel subscriptions
+  - Enhanced store initialization and component mounting logic
+  - Improved error handling across all components with fallback UI

 - **Frontend State Management Enhancements (COMPLETED):**
   - Added Zustand persistence middleware:
     - Configured localStorage persistence for browser restart survival